Merbinbejo/Mini_project_1/README.md

   5) Count the number of competitors per country
   6) Find competitors with the highest points in the current week

-        after execution of queries for all the tables and web application is developed using streamlit library to visulaize the data
+        after execution of queries for all the tables and web application is developed using streamlit library to visulaize the data from mysql tables